 The neck of an electric guitar is generally much skinnier, and the strings are closer to the frets to make them easier to play.
 The electric guitar is often very attractive to beginner guitarists who want to learn the instrument of their favorite music stars like Slash, Jimi Hendrix, Lenny Kravitz or Carlos Santana.
+It's good for beginner guitar players, as its technique is based more heavily on chords - including power chords - and pentatonic tonalities, at least at the beginning.

 Is it easy to learn?
 Is there a specific method to follow?

 What are the things you need to know when you first begin learning the guitar?
+Should you start with guitar chords or dexterity?
+Should you learn to play songs or focus on a guitar technique such as fingerpicking?

-Should you sign up for guitar classes?
+Should you sign up for guitar classes, a guitar course, or online guitar lessons?

 The main difference between the two kinds of guitars are their uses, and the way they sound.

 You can pick the type of guitar to learn to play according to the music and style of sounds you want to make.
-If you want to play rock or metal, an electric guitar will be a good choice, and if you prefer pop, country and folk music, an acoustic guitar might be better.
+If you want to play rock or metal, an electric guitar will be a good choice.
+And if you prefer pop, country and folk music, an acoustic guitar might be better.

 The two types of guitars also have different shapes.
 The electric guitar is generally thinner than the acoustic, and has a longer neck.